Artanejp/common_source_project-fm7/readme_fm7.txt

   Major FM-7 series emulator, XM7 is closed source code.
   But, I was porting to SDL/Agar toolkit.[1]
   This has many of bugs inheritated from Agar Toolkit.
-  And, I wish to distribute FM-7 emulator distributed by FOSS license.
+  And, I wish to distribute FM-7 emulator with FOSS license.
   So, I decided to build FM-7 emulator to Common Source Code Project.